Contact Tracing Update March 2021 - Check in Tas App Mandated for Tasmanian Businesses from 1 May 2021

 What data do I collect - and what can I do with it?

-The details provided to you for COVID-19 records cannot be used for any other purpose and privacy requirements apply to the maintenance of the information.
-Which means you have to keep the information safe over the 28 days you are storing it.
-The information is only to be provided to Public Health or Work Safe Tasmania inspectors if requested and can't be used for any other purpose.
+If you do collect manual information for those few customers who will not be able to use a smartphone, the details provided to you for COVID-19 records cannot be used for any other purpose and privacy requirements apply to the maintenance of the information.
 Just think of it as information gathering specifically for Public Health.
 Most importantly, don't be tempted to add the details to your marketing database.
 This is a significant breach of privacy in relation to the reason the data was collected (and provided).

 Citizens give over their information to assist in the current pandemic management and its aftermath.
 There is already public concern about giving out personal data, so make sure you comply.
 If you want to use the opportunity of already asking customers to provide some details to also ask them to opt in to your mailing list, make sure you are very clear that they are additionally giving consent, and explicitly do so on the form they are giving their information to you on in writing.
 If you are at all concerned with muddying the waters of what you are asking, save your request for sign up for another time, or give them an incentive to do so with discounts or giveaways when they are settling up.

 How to use the Check in TAS app